datamin-io/public-documentation/integrations/library-of-integrations/google-sheets.md

 <figure><img src="../../.gitbook/assets/Screenshot 2024-07-26 at 18.57.06.png" alt=""><figcaption></figcaption></figure>

-Steps 2 and 3 are optional and are not needed if you want to make basic Datamin's integration work.
+Steps 2 and 3 are optional and are not needed if you want to make basic Ylem's integration work.
 As soon as the service account is created, create a key with JSON credentials for it:

 1. Click the email address of the service account that you want to create a key for.
 2. Click the **Keys** tab.